-The table below shows the gross Board remuneration paid in 2020 to each member of the Board of Directors.
+The table below shows the gross Board remuneration paid in 2021 to members of the Board of Directors.

-in euros Fixed fees Attendance fees board Total 2020 Herman DAEMS Chairman 50,000 118,900 168,900 Michael ANSEEUW Executive 25,000 27,000 52,000 Didier BEAUVOIS Executive 25,000 27,000 52,000 Dirk BOOGMANS Non-executive 25,000 82,000 107,000 Antoinette d'ASPREMONT LYNDEN Non-executive 25,000 95,200 120,200 Daniel de CLERCK Executive 25,000 25,000 50,000 Sophie DUTORDOIR Non-executive 25,000 86,400 111,400 Maxime JADOT Executive 25,000 27,000 52,000 Piet VAN AKEN Executive 25,000 27,000 52,000 Titia VAN WAEYENBERGE Non-executive 25,000 61,100 86,100 Stéphane VERMEIRE Executive 25,000 26,000 51,000 300,000 602,600 902,600
+In euros Fixed fees Attendance fees board Total 2021 Herman DAEMS Chairman 50,000 124,600 174,600 Michael ANSEEUW Executive director 25,000 26,000 51,000 Didier BEAUVOIS Executive director 25,000 26,000 51,000 Dirk BOOGMANS Non-executive and independent director 25,000 105,200 130,200 Antoinette d'ASPREMONT LYNDEN Non-executive and independent director 25,000 100,800 125,800 Daniel de CLERCK Executive director 25,000 24,000 49,000 Sophie DUTORDOIR Non-executive and independent director 25,000 107,600 132,600 Maxime JADOT Executive director 25,000 26,000 51,000 Piet VAN AKEN Executive director 25,000 24,000 49,000 Titia VAN WAEYENBERGE Non-executive and independent director 25,000 76,600 101,600 Stéphane VERMEIRE Executive director 25,000 26,000 51,000 300,000 666,800 966,800

-^() This column includes the Board fees for all Committees
+^() This column includes the Board fees for all sub committees of the Board of Directors

-Remuneration of the Members of the Executive Board
+Remuneration of the members of the Executive Board

-Remuneration policy regarding the Members of the Executive Board
+Remuneration policy regarding the members of the Executive Board

-The Members of the Executive Board have a self-employed status and receive a Board remuneration based on the same principles as non-Executive Members.
-In addition, they are rewarded for their functions in the Executive Management through the following components: fixed monthly remuneration; variable annual remuneration based on the achievement of clear performance criteria and risk monitoring linked to collective and individual performance criteria as mentioned below; a company insurance plan (pension plan, hospital plan, life insurance and disability benefits); benefits in kind (the use of a company car, mobile phone, tablet and internet); and the opportunity to obtain share-based long-term incentive payments.
-Their remuneration is subject to strict regulation under CRD IV and the Belgian Banking Law.
+The members of the Executive Board have a self-employed status and receive a Board remuneration based on the same principles as non-executive members of the Board of Directors.
+In addition, they are rewarded for their function in the Executive Board through the following components: (i) fixed monthly remuneration; (ii) variable annual remuneration based on the achievement of clear performance criteria and risk monitoring linked to collective and individual performance criteria (as mentioned below); (iii) a company insurance plan (pension plan, hospital plan, life insurance and disability benefits); (iv) benefits in kind (the use of a company car, mobile phone, tablet and internet); and (v) the opportunity to obtain share-based long-term incentive payments.
+Their remuneration is subject to strict regulation under the European Capital Requirements Directive IV ('CRD IV') and the Belgian Banking Law.

-The remuneration structure and policy on levels of remuneration are determined by the Board of Directors upon a recommendation from the Remuneration Committee with reference to common practices and market benchmarking for determining appropriate executive management compensation, and with guidance from specialised consultancy firms.
-Governance relating to remuneration followed the same principles and processes as last year and it is expected to continue to do so in the coming years.
+The remuneration structure and the policy on the levels of remuneration are determined by the Board of Directors, upon a recommendation of the Remuneration Committee with reference to common practices and market benchmarking for determining appropriate executive management compensation, and with guidance from specialised consultancy firms.
+The governance relating to this remuneration followed the same principles and processes as last year and it is expected to continue to do so in the coming years.